Skip to footer content

 What Types of PDFs Can IronOCR Handle?

-IronOCR handles various PDF types including scanned documents, native text PDFs, mixed content, and password-protected files.
-The library automatically detects whether a PDF contains extractable text or requires OCR processing, optimizing performance for each scenario.
-This versatility makes it suitable for document digitization projects and automated data extraction.
-The stream support enables processing documents from memory without temporary files, ideal for cloud deployments and secure environments.
+IronOCR handles scanned documents, native text PDFs, mixed content, and password-protected files.
+The library automatically detects whether a PDF contains extractable text or requires OCR processing, optimizing performance for each case without additional configuration.
+Stream-based input enables processing documents from memory without writing temporary files, which is particularly suitable for cloud deployments and environments with strict file system restrictions.

-IronOCR simplifies installation to a single NuGet package with no external dependencies:
+IronOCR reduces installation to a single NuGet package with no external binaries to manage:

 Install-Package IronOcr